-Students competitively play trivia games in teams of five against other schools.
+Description: Students competitively play trivia games in teams of five against other schools.
 Questions may cover pop culture, sports, history, literature, math, languages, the arts, mythology, science, religion, technical fields, and computers.
 Since we compete in teams, students often focus on studying for the subjects they enjoy the most.
-ZB hosts 1-2 home meets and participates in at least 4 away meets plus a conference meet.
+ZB hosts 1-2 home meets and participates in at least 4 away meets, plus a conference meet.
 The team may also attend Sat. tournaments.
 This is an IHSA activity.

 Ms. Durston - JV

 Description: Do you have a passion for anime?
 Are you new to anime, but want to learn more?
 Come check out the Anime Club!
 We host monthly meetings where we watch various anime, play anime themed games, have discussions, and more!
 Are you more into manga?
 You're totally welcome too!
 We're an inclusive group, and we always welcome new members interested in learning the difference between "subbed" and "dubbed."
 Sign up for Remind @zbthsanime.
 Zoom link on Canvas.